-"Take project management, for example.
-There's lots of processes out there," says Cassidy, "but they don’t teach you how to build rapport with others or negotiate project timelines and deliverables without constantly escalating these issues to your boss."
-Training on collaborative methods provides tools and best practices on working in a team-based, collaborative context.
+“Take project management, for example.
+There’s lots of processes out there,” says Cassidy, “but they don’t teach you how to build rapport with others or negotiate project timelines and deliverables without constantly escalating these issues to your boss.”
+Training on collaborative methods provides tools and best practices for working in a team-based, collaborative context.

 Professionals often find themselves leading a meeting.
 All too often, meetings turn into a debate over an issue with either no decision made or one that not everyone feels they can live with.
 Effective meeting leadership is a skill that professionals and leaders alike need to have.